ABDUT UNFILTERED

 It is important to understand here that even if this waiting period is just 1 month today, it does not mean it will be the same by the time you complete your CPL.
 A lot can change overnight, such as shifts in the aviation industry, economic downturns or changes in airline demand which could extend this waiting period significantly and waiting periods can go upto 2-3 years as history has shown.
 This introduces a significant risk to consider, as prolonged waiting times can delay your career start and increase the financial burden of managing loan repayments without a stable income.

-It is important to note that a cadet’s training can be terminated at any stage if they fail to meet the airline’s required performance standards.
+It is also important to note that a cadet’s training can be terminated at any stage if they fail to meet the airline’s required performance standards.
 Typically, cadets are given two opportunities to pass the necessary examinations.
 However, inappropriate attitudes, behavioral issues (which are the most common), or involvement in illegal activities are also grounds for termination.

 On the other hand, once a cadet successfully completes the training, there is a level of job security, as the airline is likely to hire you.
-This means you won’t need to actively search for employment, and you can immediately begin your career in the cockpit of an airline.
+This means you won’t need to actively search for employment, and you can begin your career in the cockpit of an airline.

 • Conventional Training, on the other hand, does not offer any direct job placement upon receiving a CPL.
 Pilots must apply independently to airlines, private charter companies or other aviation sectors.
 While this may present more uncertainty, it allows for greater flexibility to seek opportunities across different airlines or even internationally.
 However, job hunting can take time and pilots may face a more competitive job search due to the influx of pilots from cadet pilot programs.